 Berber music around the fire at night, the clearest view of the milky way I've ever seen, naughty run away camels, and impromtu 10km treks on foot across the desert were all part of this wonderful week I'll remember forever.
 And a great way to meet and spend time with some wonderful people from all around the world.

-My second trip south was a few weeks later with friends from Marrakech including my fellow rug lady Souk and Soul, to check out a super local music festival - the Festival of Taragalte - set in the dunes under the stars of the Sahara.
+My second trip south was a few weeks later with friends from Marrakech to check out the Festival of Taragalte - a music festival featuring African beats and Saharan blues set in the dunes under the stars of the desert.

-In November each year the village of M'hamed hosts the festival, which is in it's 10th year - for 3 days of nomadic culture and bands, and other world music - so I had to check it out.
+In November each year the village of M'hamed on the edge of the Sahara hosts the festival, which is in it's 10th year - for 3 days of nomadic culture and bands, and other world music - so I had to check it out.

 There's permanent camping options on site available - but we stayed in near by Tagounite at the beautiful Kasbah Ait Isfoul and drove in each day which was a great way to do it.
 I'm ruined.. can never go back to festival camping again after this...

-This beautiful kasbah was built by the owner's grandfather, featuring some incredible carpets handmade by his grandmother over 50 years ago - and is now run as a place to welcome travellers through the region.
+This beautiful kasbah restored by owners Michelle and Kamal, was built by Kamal's grandfather and features some incredible carpets handmade by his grandmother over 50 years ago - and is now run as a place to welcome travellers through the region.
 It has the most beautiful earthy interiors, incredible lap-pool, beautifully prepared communal dinners, and swaying date palms as far as you can see.

-Also a homebase to the boys from quite locally famous southern Moroccan desert band Daraa Tribes who we were lucky enough to have also staying and jamming back at the kasbah post festival.
+Also a homebase to the boys from locally famous southern Moroccan desert band Daraa Tribes who we were also staying and jamming back at the kasbah post festival.
 Possibly more fun than the festival itself.